 There are many salons who offer razor cuts, and I've heard it said that if you go to a stylist who uses the "guard" on their razor, you should not let them cut your hair.
 I disagree completely.
 Given the danger in having such a sharp blade near my scalp/face, I would always prefer that my stylist have a safety foremost in mind when giving me a service.
 I've know stylists who have used razors for years who wouldn't think of approaching a client with an unguarded razor.
 My own Hair Styling History.
 I was trained utilizing a razor with great discipline by a Master French Hairstylist at a prestigious New York Hair Salon decades ago.
 I've learned how to use a straight-edge (no-guard) for greater range in technique and in styling artistry.
 My cuts are raw, fun & you'll spend zero time to style.

 Editor's view: A skilled hair stylists will know how to use a razor safely and creatively.

-Please return for next week's Report Monday November 7th 2016: Difference Between Cutting Hairs With a Scissor or Razor?
+Please return for next week's Report Monday July 11th 2018: Differences Cutting Hair With Scissors or Razor?